Rosmaninho/Zotero-Dark-Theme/README.md

 4 - Start Zotero and enjoy

-I  encourage everyone to play around with this and try to improve on it and theme things that I didn't manage to (like the scrollbars).
+I  encourage everyone to play around with this and try to improve on it and theme things that I didn't manage to.
+These include the following elements:

+1 -  couldn't theme the scrollbars (even tried creating a userContent.css  like in Firefox but it didn't work), 2 - the tag box and tag text color,
+3 - the  menus colors,
+4 - the New Item sub-menu in the File drop down menu (it assumes the white color of the menu categories), 5 - the sub-categories in the Preferences dialog.
+I am not satisfied with the preferences dialog but it's the best I could make it.